 - Say thank you.
 Never forget to say thank you to those who give.
 Highlight how donations are being used in your church and thank your donors.
 People love to see the difference their money is making in the world around them.

 These five tips can help increase giving in your church not only when donations are down, but throughout the year, as well.
-Send us your thoughts about these tips on Facebook or share other ways you’ve helped increase giving in your church.

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is published with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."